 1 Background

-A longitudinal study is designed to repeatedly measure a variable of interest in a group (or groups) of subjects, with the intention of observing the evolution of the treatment effect across time rather than analyzing a single time point (e.g., a cross-sectional study).
-Medical research commonly uses longitudinal studies to analyze the evolution of patients before, during and after treatment.
-For example, Sio et. al. analyzed the evolution of dermatitis symptoms in breast cancer patients after radiotherapy (RT), by taking weekly measurements over the course of two months [1], and Kamstra et al measured mouth opening at regular monthly intervals after RT in neck cancer patients [2].
+A longitudinal study is designed to repeatedly measure a variable of interest in a group (or groups) of subjects, with the intention of observing the evolution of an effect across time rather than analyzing a single time point (e.g., as in a cross-sectional study).
+Biomedical research frequently uses longitudinal studies to study patients before, during and after treatment.
+For example, Sio et. al. analyzed the evolution of dermatitis symptoms in breast cancer patients following radiotherapy (RT), by taking weekly measurements over the course of two months [1], and Kamstra et al measured mouth opening at regular monthly intervals following RT in neck cancer patients [2].
 Other studies using longitudinal designs in biomedical research have tumor analyzed tumor response [3–6], antibody expression [7,8], and cell metabolism [9,10].

 Traditionally, a “frequentist” or “classical” statistical paradigm is used in biomedical research to derive inferences from a longitudinal study.
 The frequentist paradigm regards probability as a limiting frequency[11] by assuming a null hypothesis under a statistical model that is often assumed to be an analysis of variance over repeated measures (repeated measures ANOVA or rm-ANOVA).
 The rm-ANOVA model typically makes two key assumptions regarding longitudinal data: constant correlation across same-subject measurements, and observations from each subject are obtained at all time points through the study (a condition also known as complete observations) [12,13].

-The assumption of constant correlation (often known as the compoun symmetry assumption) is typically unreasonable because correlation between the measured responses often diminishes as the time interval between the observation increases [14].
+The assumption of constant correlation (often known as the compoun symmetry assumption) is typically unreasonable because correlation between the measured responses often diminishes as the time interval between the observations increases [14].
 Due to a variety of causes, the number of observations during a study can vary between all subjects.
-For example, in a clinical trial voluntary withdrawal from one or multiple patients can occur, whereas attrition in preclinical animal studies due to injury or weight loss is possible.
+For example, in a clinical trial patients may voluntary withdraw at any time during the study, and attrition in preclinical animal studies due to injury or weight loss is also possible.
 It is even plausible that unexpected complications with equipment or supplies arise that prevent the researcher from collecting measurements at certain time points.
 In each of these missing data scenarios,the complete observations assumption of classical rm-ANOVA is violated.

 When incomplete observations occur, a rm-ANOVA model is fit by excluding all subjects with missing observations from the analysis[12].
 This elimination of partially missing data from the analysis can result in increased costs if the desired statistical power is not met with the remaining observations, because it would be necessary to enroll more subjects.
 At the same time, if the excluded observations contain insightful information that is not used, their elimination from the analysis may limit the demonstration of significant differences between groups.
 Additionally, rm-ANOVA uses a post hoc analysis to assess differences between the measured response in different groups.
 A post hoc analysis is based on multiple repeated comparisons to estimate a p-value, a metric that is widely used as a measure of significance.
 Because the p-value is highly variable, multiple comparisons can inflate the false positivity rate (Type I error) [15,16], consequently biasing the conclusions of the study.
 Although corrections exist to address the Type I error issue of multiple comparisons (such as Bonferroni [17]), they in turn reduce statistical power (α)[18], and lead to increased Type II error (fail to reject the null hypothesis although it is false [19,20].
 Therefore, the post hoc comparisons commonly used in rm-ANOVA impose a tradeoff between Type I and II errors.